Personal Injury Attorney for Construction Accidents

 The Construction Accident Claims That Can Be Brought Against A Responsible Party

-Pursuing a lawsuit as a result of a construction accident in Florida can be complicated because there are so many parties who can be considered responsible for the negligence that led to the injury and there are varying degrees of immunity which may apply.
+Pursuing a lawsuit as a result of a construction accident in Florida can be complicated because there are so many parties who could be responsible for the negligence that led to the injury and there are varying degrees of immunity which may apply.
 The four types of claims a victim may pursue are:

 - Personal injury - This involves negligence on the part of a third party, such as a contractor, subcontractor, architect, or property owner or project manager.
 You must prove that their negligence led to your injury.